jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 func === func // true
 ```

 As expected, comparing the same reference is true because comparing `obj` to itself refers to the same address in memory.
 You might be thinking what happens if I mutate `obj`?
-Will it stil be equal?
+Will it still be equal?

 ```js
 const obj = {}